PedroEvaristo1/dashboards-powerbi/README.md

 ## How to Download These Projects

-**Important:** These projects have two known issues.
+**Important:** These projects have a few special requirements.
 Please follow these steps exactly.

 ---